ebaauw/homebridge-hue/README.md

 Homebridge is a great platform, but not really intended for consumers, as it requires command-line interaction.

-HomeKit is still relatively new, and Apple's [Home](http://www.apple.com/ios/home/) app provides only limited support.
-You might want to check some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free), Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid), or, if you use `XCode`, Apple's [HMCatalog](https://developer.apple.com/library/content/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048-Intro-DontLinkElementID_2) example app.
+HomeKit is still relatively new, and Apple's [Home](https://support.apple.com/en-us/HT204893) app provides only limited support.
+You might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free), Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid), or, if you use `XCode`, Apple's [HMCatalog](https://developer.apple.com/library/content/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048-Intro-DontLinkElementID_2) example app.

 The HomeKit terminology needs some getting used to.
 An _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
 A _bridge_ (like homebridge) is an accesory that provides access to other, bridged, accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a lightbulb, switch, motion sensor, ..., but also: a programmable switch button, accessory information, battery status).
 Siri interacts with services, not with accessories.
 A service contains one or more _characteristics_.
 A characteristic is like a service attribute, which might be read or written by HomeKit apps.
 You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/HomeKitDeveloperGuide/TestingYourHomeKitApp/TestingYourHomeKitApp.html), which is distributed a an additional tool for `XCode`.